• Skip to main content

 • Start with the leeks.
 Leeks can be very muddy, so after halving and slicing the leeks, immerse them in a bowl of cold water.

-• Swish the leeks around so any dirt that is trapped in the layers falls to the bottom of the bowl.
+• Swish the leeks around so any dirt trapped in the layers falls to the bottom of the bowl.

 Photo of sliced leeks in glass bowl immersed in water.

 • Peel and cube the potatoes.
-I don't do this too far ahead of time because they can discolor unless you keep them immersed in water.
-There's no problem if you do that, just keep in mind they will discolor if not covered with water.
+I don’t do this too far ahead of time because they can discolor unless you keep them immersed in water.
+There’s no problem if you do that; remember, they discolor if not covered with water.

 Photo of Russet potatoes in white distressed colander.

-• Cook the leeks in a large pot until they're melty soft in the butter and oil.
-Stir them often and be careful to not brown or burn the edges.
+• Cook the leeks in a large pot until melty soft in the butter and oil.
+Stir them often, and be careful not to brown or burn the edges.

 • Add the garlic and cook briefly.